FAIRChemistry/chromatopy/docs/examples/peak_assignment.md

 - `id`: Internal identifier of the molecule, such as `s0`, `ABTS` or `A0_34S`.
 - `pubchem_cid`: PubChem CID of the molecule.
 - `retention_time`: Retention time for peak annotation in minutes.
+If the molecule is not detected in the chromatogram, the retention time can be set to `None`.

 __Optional parameters__: